MicrosoftDocs/azure-stack-docs/azure-stack/aks-hci/update-akshci-host-windows-admin-center.md

 This article describes how to upgrade the AKS on Azure Stack HCI core system to the latest version.
 For information on updating an AKS workload cluster, see [update the Kubernetes version of AKS clusters](./upgrade.md).

 > [!Note]
-> When an AKS on Azure Stack HCI cluster is not upgraded within 60 days, the KMS plug-in token and certificates both expire within 60 days.
-The cluster is still functional, however since it's beyond 60 days, you need to call Microsoft support to upgrade.
-If the cluster is rebooted after this period, it will continue to remain in the same non-functional state.
+> When an AKS on Azure Stack HCI cluster is not upgraded within 60 days, the KMS plug-in token and the certificates both expire within 60 days.
+The cluster is still functional, however, since it's beyond 60 days, you need to call Microsoft support to upgrade.
+If the cluster is rebooted after this period, it will continue to remain in a non-functional state.

 There are several types of updates, which can happen independently from each other and in certain supported combinations: